Manav1011/RequestBucket_HTTP/react_in_django.md

-### React in Django directly without creating a separate react app
+### React in Django directly without creating a separate react app (NO NEED TO HOST)

 ```javascript
 npm init -y